rust-lang/book/src/ch06-01-defining-an-enum.md

 <figcaption>

-Listing 6-1: Storing the data and type of an IP address using a `struct`
+Listing 6-1: Storing the data and `IpAddrKind` variant of an IP address using a `struct`

 </figcaption>
 </figure>

-Here, we've defined a struct `IpAddr` that has two fields: a `kind` field that is of type `IpAddrKind` (the enum we defined previously), and an `address` field of type `String`.
+Here, we’ve defined a struct `IpAddr` that has two fields: a `kind` field that is of type `IpAddrKind` (the enum we defined previously) and an `address` field of type `String`.
 We have two instances of this struct.
-The first, `home`, has the value `IpAddrKind::V4` as its `kind`, with associated address data of `127.0.0.1`.
+The first, `home`, has the value `IpAddrKind::V4` as its `kind` with associated address data of `127.0.0.1`.
 The second instance, `loopback`, has the other variant of `IpAddrKind` as its `kind` value, `V6`, and has address `::1` associated with it.
-We’ve used a struct to bundle the `kind` and `address` values together, so that now the kind is associated with the value itself.
+We’ve used a struct to bundle the `kind` and `address` values together, so now the variant is associated with the value.

-We can represent the same concept in a more concise way using just an enum, rather than an enum inside a struct, by putting data directly into each enum variant.
+We can represent the same concept in a more concise way using just an enum rather than an enum as part of a struct by putting data directly into each enum variant.
 This new definition of the `IpAddr` enum says that both `V4` and `V6` variants will have associated `String` values: